 While it’s not a core feature of Borderline Personality Disorder (BPD), it’s incredibly common for people with BPD to suffer from fatigue.
 It’s one of the most common complaints I hear from my friends who have with BPD.
 As someone who has recovered from BPD myself, I can certainly relate to this.
 Fatigue has been something that has dogged me for most of my adult life and cost me several opportunities.

-Why is it that people with BPD feel so tired all the time?
+Why do people with BPD feel so tired all the time?

 Like so much in life, there is no one true answer.
 The fatigue experienced by people with BPD is likely caused by a combination of factors.
 Having a personality disorder like BPD, or any mental health issue, is hugely exhausting.